History of Taylor Swift in Timeline

 In 2022, the Nashville Songwriters Association International named Taylor Swift Songwriter-Artist of the Decade.

-On October 13, 2023, the concert film of the Eras Tour was released to theaters worldwide.
-It grossed over $250 million, becoming the highest-grossing concert film and was nominated for the Golden Globe Award for Cinematic and Box Office Achievement.
+On October 13, 2023, The Eras Tour concert film was released in theaters worldwide.
+The film grossed over $250 million, making it the highest-grossing concert film.
+It also received a nomination for the Golden Globe Award for Cinematic and Box Office Achievement.

-In October 2023, Taylor Swift became a billionaire, becoming the world's first musician to achieve the status "solely based on her songs and performances".
+In October 2023, Taylor Swift became a billionaire, making her the world's first musician to achieve the status solely based on her songs and performances.

-On October 27, 2023, Taylor Swift received 260 million streams in one day on Spotify.
+On October 27, 2023, Taylor Swift received 260 million streams on Spotify in one day, setting a new record.

-From 2023 onward, Taylor Swift experienced significant success with re-recordings, the Eras Tour, its concert film, Midnights, and The Tortured Poets Department, increasing her net worth.
-She also started dating American football player Travis Kelce in 2023.
+From 2023 onward, Taylor Swift experienced an unprecedented height of popularity with the successes of her re-recordings, the Eras Tour, its concert film, Midnights, and The Tortured Poets Department, significantly increasing her net worth.
+Also in 2023, she began dating Travis Kelce.

 In 2023, Adrian Horton of The Guardian noted Taylor Swift's "seemingly endless stamina" on the Eras Tour, and i critic Ilana Kaplan called her showmanship "unparalleled".

-In 2023, Taylor Swift became the most streamed artist on Spotify, Apple Music, and Amazon Music.
-She also became the first act to top the year-end Billboard top artists list in three different decades (2009, 2015, and 2023).
-Additionally, five of her albums were among the 10 best-selling albums of the year in the US, marking a record since Luminate began tracking music sales in 1991.
+In 2023, Taylor Swift became the most streamed artist on Spotify, Apple Music, and Amazon Music, marking a significant achievement in her career.
+Additionally, she was the first artist to top the year-end Billboard top artists list in three different decades (2009, 2015 and 2023).
+Five of her albums were among the 10 best-selling albums of 2023 in the US, the best record since Luminate began tracking US music sales in 1991.

 In 2023, Taylor Swift donated $1 million for Tennessee tornado relief.

 In 2023, Taylor Swift ranked 102nd on Rolling Stone's list of the 200 Greatest Singers of All Time.
-The publication noted that including her on the list a decade prior would have been controversial, but her recent releases, like Folklore, Evermore, and Midnights, solidified her place.
+Rolling Stone noted that recent releases such as Folklore, Evermore, and Midnights officially settled the argument regarding her inclusion on the list.

 2023: Time Person of the Year